-When black or brown spots just seem to appear on cats' lips, nose, and eye margins, especially on aging orange-colored cats, cat owners tend to worry.
+When black or brown spots just seem to appear on the lips, nose, and eyelid margins of aging orange-colored cats, owners tend to worry.
 What are they and should you worry?
-The short answer is no—they may look ominous, but they are harmless.
+The short answer is almost always no—they may look ominous, but they are harmless.

-The most common reason for these dark spots is lentigo simplex, a genetic condition that is most common in orange tabby, calico, flame point, and tortoiseshell cats.
-Most often the spots (lentigines, which is plural for lentigo) appear in middle-aged to older cats, but they can begin appearing in cats as young as one year of age.
+The most common reason for these dark spots is lentigo simplex, a genetic condition that is most common in orange, calico, flame point, and tortoiseshell cats.
+Most often the spots (lentigines, which is plural for lentigo) appear in middle-aged to older cats, but they can occasionally begin in much younger cats.

 Owners usually notice the small, dark spots on the lips or nose first, only to worry as more dots appear and some grow a bit larger.
-Most cats have a single lesion or a handful of lesions, which is characteristic of lentigo simplex; others may have a great number of lesions, which is characteristic of lentigo profusa.
-If your cat is prone to freckling, expect more lentigo lesions as it ages.
+Cats may develop just a few or large numbers of lentigines.

 What Are the Spots?

-Small lesions of one millimeter or less may appear close together, discoloring a larger area of up to 10 millimeters.
+Small lesions may appear close together, discoloring a larger area.
 The lesions are flat, are not painful or itchy, and do not have any associated redness or other discoloration.
 If your cat has them on the face, it likely has them elsewhere as well, for instance, on the eyelids or the roof of the mouth.

 The spots are the result of the pigment-producing cells called melanocytes making more melanin than the surrounding skin.
-No one knows why some cats have the genetic predisposition for lentigo, but it does seem to afflict cats with orange coloration more than others.
+It is thought that the gene that codes for orange coat color is unstable and reverts back to its more natural "non-orange," dark gene over time.
 Cream- and silver-colored cats also occasionally have lentigo.

 Lentigo Is Not Cancer